JOJ0/synadm/README.md

 ```
 synadm user details
 ```

-will show essential help for the particular subcommand right away.

 *Note: A list of currently available commands is found in chapter [implementation status / commands list](#implementation-status--commands-list)* as well as in the following chapter.